swaptacular/swpt_accounts/protocol.rst

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be processed out-of-order.
 For example, it is possible *transfer #3* to be processed right after *transfer #1*, and only then *transfer #2* to be received.
-In this case, *transfer #3* MUST NOT be added to the account's ledger before *transfer #2* has been processed as well.
+In this case, *transfer #3* should not be added to the account's ledger before *transfer #2* has been processed as well.
 Thus, in this example, the value of ``last_transfer_number`` will be updated from ``1`` to ``3``, but only after *transfer #2* has been processed successfully.

-  An important case which client implementations SHOULD be able to deal with is when, in the previous example, *transfer #2* is never received (or at least not received for a long time).
+  An important case which client implementations should be able to deal with is when, in the previous example, *transfer #2* is never received (or at least not received for a quite long time).
 In this case, the `AL record`_ should to be "patched" with a made-up transfer, so that the record remains consistent, and can continue to receive transfers.

 .. [#transfer-chain] Note that `AccountTransfer`_ messages form a singly linked list.
 That is: the ``previous_transfer_number`` field